Remembering Paul Collard, visual arts champion and 'visionary'

 And that logo became something of an icon.
 A version of it was forged in metal beneath Grey’s Monument in Newcastle (by a French performance group called Katertone) to begin the year-long programme.

 Andrew Dixon, now living in Edinburgh, was number two to Peter Hewitt in 1996 (later rising to the top job before heading NewcastleGateshead Initiative and later becoming an adviser on major cultural projects).
-He says of Visual Arts UK: “It was incredibly important in the chronology of what’s happened.
+He said of Visual Arts UK before the funeral: “It was incredibly important in the chronology of what’s happened.
 You can trace a lot of things back to that bid.

 “Paul took the ambition to another level.
 He was determined that everyone should have their work in the spotlight, so every local authority area, about 32 of them at the time, would have a dedicated week during the year.